Aucomte/ShinyGenotyping/inst/app/helpfiles/repFile.md

-Your repetition file should be in CSV format.
+Your repetition file should be in CSV or TXT format.
 Your columns should have a header.

 Your locus column should be named **Locus** and contain the name of your locus.
 Each locus names should at least contain a letter.
 The second column should be the **motif size**.